 In an upcoming webinar, two medical experts will be discussing the integration of decentralization strategies into upcoming and current neurology clinical trials.
 Our goal is for sponsors and other clinical trial stakeholders to understand that challenges and obstacles common to neurology clinical trials can be addressed by leveraging digital technology innovations.

 This online decentralization event will focus on digitization and digital solutions for neurology studies inclusive of patient access, assessments, and project management and tracking.
 We will also touch upon digital therapeutics (DTx), evidence-based software programs designed to treat behavioral conditions and other areas that can be optimized through decentralization strategies.

 Decentralization is growing to become a larger component of the neurology clinical trial landscape, and digital technology solutions are helping this evolution occur.

-Jimmy El Hokayem, Ph.D., Associate Director of Program Development and Head of the Neurology and Regenerative Medicine Centers of Excellence, Biorasi
+Jimmy El Hokayem, Head of the Neurology and Regenerative Medicine Center of Excellence, and Associate Director of Program Development, Biorasi

 As head of Biorasi’s Neurology and Regenerative Medicine Centers of Excellence, Dr. El Hokayem oversees all clinical studies and projects related to these therapeutic indications, leveraging his long-standing expertise in basic, translational and clinical research at strategic, operational and managerial levels.
 Dr. El Hokayem is an expert clinical trial de-centralizer and an early adopter of digital technologies in clinical studies as well as digital therapeutics.Message Presenter